 \section{Abstract}

-Evolutionarily stable strategy (ESS) is the defining concept of evolutionary game theory.
-It has a fairly unanimously accepted definition for the case of symmetric games which are played in a homogeneous population where all individuals are in same role.
-However, in asymmetric games, which are played in a population with multiple subpopulations (each of which has individuals in one particular role), situation is not as clear.
-Various generalizations of ESS defined for such cases differ in how they correspond to fixed points of replicator equation which models evolutionary dynamics of frequencies of strategies in the population.
-Moreover, some of the definitions may even be equivalent, and hence, redundant in the scheme of things.
-Along with reporting some new results, this paper is partly indented as a contextual mini-review of some of the most important definitions of ESS in asymmetric games.
-We present the definitions coherently and scrutinize them closely while establishing equivalences---some of them hitherto unreported---between them wherever possible.
-Since it is desirable that a definition of ESS should correspond to asymptotically stable fixed points of replicator dynamics, we bring forward the connections between various definitions and their dynamical stabilities.
-Furthermore, we find the use of principle of relative entropy to gain information-theoretic insights into the concept of ESS in asymmetric games, thereby establishing a three-fold connection between game theory, dynamical system theory, and information theory in this context.
-We discuss our conclusions also in the backdrop of asymmetric hypermatrix games where more than two individuals interact simultaneously in the course of getting payoffs.
+Various extensions of evolutionarily stable strategy (ESS)---the central concept in evolutionary game theory---defined for asymmetric games differ in how they correspond to fixed points of replicator equation which models evolutionary dynamics of frequencies of strategies in a population.
+Along with reporting interesting new results, this paper is partially intended as a contextual mini-review of some of the most important definitions of ESS in asymmetric games.
+We present the definitions coherently and scrutinize them closely while establishing equivalences---some of them hitherto unreported---between them.
+Since it is desirable that a definition of ESS should correspond to asymptotically stable fixed points of the replicator dynamics, we bring forward the connections between various definitions and their dynamical stabilities.
+Furthermore, in this context, we use the principle of relative entropy minimization to gain information-theoretic insights into the concept of ESS, thereby establishing a three-fold connection between game theory, dynamical system theory, and information theory.

 \keywords{Evolutionarily stable strategy, asymmetric games, replicator equation, dynamical stability, hypermatrix games, relative entropy}